senkadir/http-header-organizer/README.md

 # http-header-organizer
-Http Organizer is a middleware checking all Http Requests and Http Responses to decide to apply your policies.
+HTTP Organizer is a middleware that checks all HTTP requests and responses in order to determine which policies to apply.

 # Package